WujekFoliarz/Dying-Light-1-DUALSENSE-MOD/README.md

 # Do I need any external programs to run it?

-No, you don't need programs like DSX.
+No, you don't need any programs